-Over recent years we have recognised a definitive trend towards large scale models and sculpture pieces.
+Historically, over the years JH May have always been known as large model makers, but over recent years we have recognised a definitive upward trend towards businesses wanting large scale models and sculpture pieces.
 To meet this demand we have invested heavily in large CNC milling machines and CNC routers as well as Delcam 3D CNC machining software which enables us to break down large models into manageable pieces that can be machined from solid high density foam or model board.
 In this way complicated large scale structures can be produced in sections by our large model makers and precisely assembled to create stunning crowd stopping models which are typically used on large billboard sites, mounted on vehicles, fixed to the front of buildings, exhibition stands and standalone sculptures.
 Where weight is an issue we will choose a construction method involving a lightweight aluminium or steel structure with a fibreglass skin.
-Finishing is usually a robust 2 PAC painted finish suitable for long term outdoor use although we can carry out all types of finishes including electro plating, texture, polishing, chrome effect and aged/distressed finishes.
+Finishing is usually a robust 2 PAC painted finish suitable for long term outdoor use, although we can carry out all types of finishes including electro plating, texture, polishing, chrome effect and aged/distressed finishes.